ondrej-smola/antalya-examples/docs/concepts.md

 * Iceberg partition pruning (compatible with upstream)
 * Parquet file metadata cache
 * Boolean and int type support on native Parquet reader (compatible with upstream)

+## Iceberg Specification Support

+Generally speaking Antalya Iceberg support matches upstream ClickHouse.
+Antalya supports reading Iceberg V2.
+It cannot write to Iceberg tables.
+For that you must currently use other tools, such as Spark or pyiceberg.

+There are a number of bugs and missing features in Iceberg support.
+If you find something unexpected, please log an issue on the antalya-examples project for now.

+### Iceberg Database Engine

+The Iceberg database engine encapsulates the tables in a single Iceberg REST catalog.
+REST catalogs enumerate the metadata for Iceberg tables, and the database engine makes them look like ClickHouse tables.
+This is the most natural way to interate with Iceberg tables.

+### Iceberg Table Engine and Table Function

+Antalya offers Iceberg table engine and function just like upstream ClickHouse.
+They encapsulate a single table using the object storage path to locate the table metadata and data.
+Currently only one table can use the path.

+### Hive and Plain S3

+Antalya can also read data directly from S3 as well as Hive format.
+The capabilities are largely identical to upstream ClickHouse.

 ## Swarm Clusters